dizpunk/roadmap/README.md

 - [x] Alice's Adventures in Wonderland - Lewis Carroll
 - [ ] Bushido, La Via del guerriero
 - [ ] Elogio dell Follia - Erasmo da Rotterdam
+- [ ] The Lord of the Rings, The Fellowship of the Ring - J.R.R.
+Tolkien
+- [ ] The Lord of the Rings, The Two Towers - J.R.R.
+Tolkien
-- [ ] The Lord of the Rings (The Fellowship of the Ring, The Two Towers, The Return of the King) - J.R.R.
+- [ ] The Lord of the Rings, The Return of the King - J.R.R.
 Tolkien